DhivyaSriLingala/EGN6216---AI-Systems-Dhivya-Sri-Lingala/README.md

 ## Future Scope
 The emotional recognition can be done on vocal data also.
-The recommendation can be made individually for every person with reference to the food they like,the hobbies they have and by detecting the mood they were in
+The recommendation can be made individually for every person with reference to the food they like,the hobbies they have and by detecting the mood they are in.